WICG/mobile-document-request-api/README.md

 dictionary DocumentCredentialOptions {
     required DOMString documentType;  // As defined in ISO 18013-5 clause 8.

-    required sequence<CredentialElement> requestedElements;
+    required sequence<DocumentCredentialElement> requestedElements;

-    CredentialStorageDuration desiredStorageDuration;  // Not providing this is equivalent to not asking to store.
+    DocumentCredentialStorageDuration desiredStorageDuration;  // Not providing this is equivalent to not asking to store.
 };

 [Exposed=Window, SecureContext]